Clara von Rappard: Biography

 From 1868 to 1869, she studied with Dominik Skutecký in Venice, from 1870 to 1871 with Heinrich Dreber in Rome, from 1871 to 1874 with Antonie Volkmar and Carl Steffeck in Berlin and, from 1875 to 1885 in the women's art school operated by Karl Gussow.
-In between, she also took lessons from Eduard Lürssen, Friedrich Kaulbach in Hannover, and at the school in the Kunstgewerbemuseum Berlin.
+In between, she also took lessons from Eduard Lürssen, Friedrich Kaulbach in Hanover, and at the school in the Kunstgewerbemuseum Berlin.
 During the 1880s, she also studied etching with Ludwig von Gleichen-Rußwurm.
 Other artists who participated, to a greater or lesser degree, in her education included Adolph von Menzel, Paul Friedrich Meyerheim, Arnold Böcklin and Eugène Burnand.
 For a brief period in the mid 1880s, she operated her own studio in Munich.

 She exhibited widely throughout Western Europe and the United States, although she focused on German speaking areas.
 She held several solo showings there, including ones at the Kunsthalle Bremen (1894), Kunstverein Hannover (also 1894) and the Kunstmuseum Bern (1896).
 She took second place at the German Exhibition in London (1891) and received a gold medal at the International Women's Exhibition (also in London, 1900).

-She died in 1912, from pneumonia, following a long illness.
+She died on 12 January 1912 in Bern from pneumonia, following a long illness.